telerik/blazor-docs/troubleshooting/js-errors.md

 ### TypeScript

 By default, TypeScript results in compiled code that needs the `exports` object, and that is not available in Blazor by default, so it throws an error.
-A common workaround for that (defining an empty `exporst` object) causes errors from the Telerik JS Interop files.
+A common workaround for that (defining an empty `exports` object) causes errors from the Telerik JS Interop files.
 You can read more about the errors and the solutions in the [TypeScript Exports error breaks Telerik Blazor]({%slug common-kb-typescript-exports%}) Knowledge Base article.

 ## Cannot read properties of null (reading 'addEventListener')